tugra-alp/Data-Science-Projects_1/Project3-TABLEAU Data Analysis Project/DATA ANALYSIS PROJECT ON TABLEAU: Sales Insight.md

 Project Steps:

-1-)import the "db_dumb.sql" file to MySQL DB and getting some knowledge about data.
+1. import the "db_dumb.sql" file to MySQL DB and getting some knowledge about data.
-2-)Plug MySQL with Tableau.
+2. Plug MySQL with Tableau.
-3-)In Tableau, do data cleaning, ETL(Extract, transform ,load), currency normalization and handling invalid values etc.
+3. In Tableau, do data cleaning, ETL(Extract, transform ,load), currency normalization and handling invalid values etc.
-4-)And..
+4. And..
 Make Dashboard !!

-Note: "db_dumb.sql" used for Revenue Analysis - "db_dumb_version_2.sql" file used for Profit Analysis
+- Note: "db_dumb.sql" used for Revenue Analysis - "db_dumb_version_2.sql" file used for Profit Analysis